For entry in September 2024

-The academy will operate a waiting list for each year group.
-Where in any year the academy receives more applications for places than there are places available, a waiting list will operate until the end of the academic year.
-This will be maintained by the Academy Trust and it will be open to any parent/carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.
+The local authority will operate a waiting list for each year group.
+Where in any year the academy receives more applications for places than there are places available, a waiting list will operate.
+This will be open to any parent/carer to ask for his or her child’s name to be placed on the waiting list.

 Children’s position on the waiting list will be determined solely in accordance with the oversubscription criteria.
 Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria above.